aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Workshops/2018-reInvent/Lab1/Readme.md

 ## Step 6: Start Training

-After you define your function, algorithm settings, training time, and click on **Create model**.
+After you define your function, algorithm settings, training time, and click on **"Create model"**.

 Your model will then be initialized and trained.
 It takes a few minutes for training to start.